akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240307000000/index.md

 {{<citation>}}

-Mercy Asiedu, Awa Dieng, Alexander Haykel, Negar Rostamzadeh, Stephen Pfohl, Chirag Nagpal, Maria Nagawa, Abigail Oppong, Sanmi Koyejo, Katherine Heller.
+Mercy Asiedu, Awa Dieng, Iskandar Haykel, Negar Rostamzadeh, Stephen Pfohl, Chirag Nagpal, Maria Nagawa, Abigail Oppong, Sanmi Koyejo, Katherine Heller.
 (2024)
 **The Case for Globalizing Fairness: A Mixed Methods Study on Colonialism, AI, and Health in Africa**
 <br/>
 <button class="copy-to-clipboard" title="The Case for Globalizing Fairness: A Mixed Methods Study on Colonialism, AI, and Health in Africa" index=77>